 At one level it is the history, as it existed at the turn of 20th century.
-There was trade happening between Europe, India and China, there were people who were living in continents different than their own, sometimes even for generations and sometimes mixing up with the local through marriage an procreation.
+There was the trade happening between Europe, India, and China.
+There were people who were living in continents different than their own.
+Sometimes even for generations and sometimes mixing up with the local through marriage and procreation.
 Cultures were related through trade, the interdependency that had been created by this time or that has probably existed forever.
 Slaves were probably the biggest item traded.
-Trade took the natives to far off lands and they tried to create their own little countries within the new land, something that all immigrants do in their adopted lands.
+Trade took the natives to far off lands.
+And they tried to create their own little countries within the new land.
+Something that all immigrants do in their adopted lands.

-At another level there is the world invisible empress of china with her summer palace being the place where the protagonist of the story lives.
-There are eunuchs who work tirelessly through the palace, but always resent the fact that they were forced to be eunuchs.
+At another level, there is the world invisible Empress of China with her summer palace being the place where the protagonist of the story lives.
+There are eunuchs who work tirelessly through the palace.
+But always resent the fact that they were forced to be eunuchs.
 There is this beautiful description the palace where the doctor is forbidden to go in most places.
 He is a neighbor of the empress but can never meet her or see her.
 There are some Chinese festivals mentioned though not described in detail.
-Then there are Chinese people who sometimes behave contrary to what the Europeans would expect, sometimes their ways are strange, their rituals elaborate and meaningless for outsiders.
+Then there are Chinese people who sometimes behave contrary to what the Europeans would expect.
+Sometimes their ways are strange, their rituals elaborate and meaningless for outsiders.

-Then there is a love story between the mysterious assistant of the Chinese doctor and the Portuguese doctor, who is given the charge to teach him Nei Ching.
-Both the teacher and his assistant keep disappearing at regular intervals, or rather appear as and when they want.
-Doctor keeps hearing tidbits about them whenever he visits the European ghettos, leading to a mystery that he tries to solve, but is only able to get clues but no definitive answers.
+Then there is a love story between the mysterious assistant of the Chinese doctor and the Portuguese doctor, who is given the charge to teach him, Nei Ching.
+Both the teacher and his assistant keep disappearing at regular intervals.
+Or rather appear as and when they want.
+The doctor keeps hearing tidbits about them whenever he visits the European ghettos.
+Leading to a mystery that he tries to solve, but is only able to get clues but no definitive answers.
 He tries to find out about his teachers but the answers are elusive.
-In the process he gets so obsessed by his lover and her mystery that sometimes his sole purpose of visiting China takes a backseat.
+In the process, he gets so obsessed with his lover and her mystery that sometimes his sole purpose of visiting China takes a backseat.